cb-unify-enterprise-poc/taskflow-ro-hands-on-lab/docs/04-release-orchestration.md

 | taskflow-backend | v0.1 | v0.1 | v0.1 |
 | taskflow-frontend | v0.1 | v0.1 | v0.1 |

-Worth saying out loud to the room: **Release Orchestration coordinates deployment execution — it doesn't perform the deployment itself.** The actual deploy logic lives entirely inside each component's `deploy.yaml`, which means you can point it at any deployment platform or tooling you already use.
+NOTE: **Release Orchestration coordinates deployment execution — it doesn't perform the deployment itself.** The actual deploy logic lives entirely inside each component's `deploy.yaml`, which means you can point it at any deployment platform or tooling you already use.

 ## Troubleshooting